What’s the difference between a root and spike?

 Here is another example…In this picture the spike is again bright green, growing up and has the mitten shape.
 While the roots, below it, are again a dusty green/white color.

 In this last pic we see a better picture of the roots.
 You can see a big, more established, spike/shoot on the left – which is growing behind the stick and is probably in bloom.
 This orchid has a bunch of ariel roots, they are growing all around this pot.
 In this case the orchid needs to be repotted soon to push some of these roots down in the soil.

-Each spike on a orchid will have at least a few nodes going up the spike prior to the blooms.
-A node, shown below, looks like a little half envelope going up the branch and each node has the potential to branch off and have it's own bloom!
+Each spike on an orchid will have at least a few nodes going up the spike prior to the blooms.
+A node, shown below, looks like a little half envelope going up the branch and each node has the potential to branch off and have its own bloom!

 Make sure you have stakes on hand to hold up your new spike.
 For spiking tips see my post on How to Stake and Orchid.

 Hope that helps!

 Feel free to leave comments or questions here and you can always email me at firstname.lastname@example.org with pictures of your orchid.